 Companies are outsourcing a growing proportion of their business processes in order to reduce costs, increase process quality, increase flexibility, and improve business outcomes.
 Companies have shifted their BPM requirements from simpler processes such as contact center related activities to a wider range of more complex business processes, including finance and accounting, research and analytics and industry-specific solutions.
 Companies are also asking their BPM providers to deliver higher-value services, such as process re-engineering and transformation services, which increase competitive advantage and have an impact on revenues as well as profits.
 In order to provide complex services and transformational capabilities, providers must increasingly leverage technology platform solutions, analytics and industry-specific knowledge to deliver improved business processes and business outcomes.
 These companies are also asking for more flexible business models that align the interests of the provider with those of the company.
 Transaction and outcome-based engagements are two examples of such models.
-Many companies are outsourcing to nearshore and onshore locations across the globe to mitigate risks and to take advantage of language capabilities and cultural alignment.
+Many companies are outsourcing to offshore locations such as China, India and the Philippines to access a large, high quality and cost-effective workforce.
+They are also outsourcing to nearshore and onshore locations across the globe to mitigate risks and to take advantage of language capabilities and cultural alignment.
 We are a leading global provider in the BPM industry and believe that we are well-positioned to benefit from these outsourcing trends with our blend of onshore, nearshore and offshore delivery capabilities.